kennytheanalystt/fifa_22_EDA/README.md

 <br>

 PREREQUISITE
-You need to have a basic knowledge of SQl in order to follow through this guide, also you can install any of the SQL tool which we are going to be <br> using to run the codes i.e. MySQL, MSSQL, PostgreSQL etc.
+You need to have a basic knowledge of SQl in order to follow through this guide, also you can install any of the SQL tool which we are going to be using to run the codes i.e. MySQL, MSSQL, PostgreSQL etc.

 <br>

 ## LOADING THE DATA SET

 At first we need to load the dataset we are going to work with.
-There are several ways to load/import data set into an SQl database, for this lesson <br> i am going to use python to import the data set into PostgreSQL.
+There are several ways to load/import data set into an SQl database, for this lesson i am going to use python to import the data set into PostgreSQL.

 > Note: other SQL work bench allow's to import directly from the workbench eg.MySQL.
 Since i am using Postgres where importing data set is somehow complecated, i decided to use python to import the data set into the PSQL db which is a more faster and convinience way.